 Students who are eligible for EMA for the full academic session should apply as early as possible.
 Students who are eligible for EMA from January to June, should apply from November.
-Any student who is unsure whether they meet the EMA criteria should contact the EMA section for advice.
+Any student who is unsure whether they meet the EMA criteria should contact the EMA section for advice on ef.ema@northlan.gov.uk.